094459/q-developer-hands-on/workshop/building-our-app-part-1.md

 Review the SQL - does it look right?

-*Getting Amazon Q Developer to help explain code*

-3/ Amazon Q Developer is integrated into the VSCode IDE which allows you to easily invoke it to help you with certain activities.
-For example, from the IDE open up the customer-feedback.sql we have just created and select all (CTRL + A).
-Right click on the menu and select "Amazon Q" and from the list of options, select "Explain".

-In the Amazon Q Developer Chat interface, you should see a good explaination of the SQL and how it works.
-You can use this feature any time you have code that you might want a quick summary of how it works.

-Copy and paste this into the file you just created.

 *Generating SQL*

-4/ Run this modified version of the prompt.
+3/ Run this modified version of the prompt.
 This time we have added "I want to code in Python" which should provide different output.

 > @workspace MYSTYLE Create a data model for a simple customer survey application.
 Users will log in using an email addresses.
 Users will be able to create new surveys, or update/delete existing surveys.
 Users can create multiple surveys.
 Surveys can have between 2 and 5 options.
 Once a Surveys is created, the End Users will be able to submit feedback.
 I want the code in Python.